sylikc/jpegview/current/readme.txt

 New features:
 - 'DefaultWindowRect=max' in INI file will start with maximized window (if fullscreen mode is false)
 - Dropping files or folders to JPEGView from Windows Explorer now works
+- Edit global and user INI file using context menu

 [1.0.18]